jsabater/calabruix/content/posts/proxmox/pve/nfs/index.md

 summary: "Install and configure an NFS server in a VM on a Proxmox cluster using ZFS"
 categories: ["virtualisation"]
 tags: ["proxmox", "pve", "nfs", "zfs"]
-draft: true
 ---

 [*](NFS) is a distributed file system protocol that allows clients to access files over a network as if they were local.
 It is commonly used for sharing files between servers and clients in a networked environment.

 In this article, we will install and configure an NFS server in a [*](VM) on a Proxmox cluster, optionally using our [*](ZFS) pool on [*](HDD) disks.
-The NFS server will be used to share files between multiple clients, such as web servers or application servers.
+The NFS server will be used to share files between multiple clients, such as web or application servers.

 This is an alternative approach to using an [*](S3) compatible object storage, such as [MinIO](https://min.io/), [Garage](https://garagehq.deuxfleurs.fr/) or [SeaweedFS](https://seaweedfs.com/).
 Both approaches have their own advantages and disadvantages, and the choice between them depends on the specific use case, requirements and limitations.